Antibiotic Resistance in Acne Treatment

 What Is Antibiotic Resistance, and Why Is It a Problem?

 Treatment with antibiotics, especially over long periods of time, leads to antibiotic resistance.
 Antibiotic resistance means that bacteria becomes immune to the effects of antibiotics, and eventually the antibiotics can no longer kill the bacteria.
 Antibiotic resistance is a serious global problem because:

 When bacteria become resistant to an antibiotic, that antibiotic becomes less effective and less able to treat the condition for which it was prescribed, and also any other bacterial condition.
 This applies to both the person taking the antibiotic and, eventually, the population at large.

 - Antibiotic resistance can result in a snowball effect.
 Bacteria can share their genes with each other and transfer antibiotic resistance from one strain of bacteria to another.

 - Ultimately, antibiotic resistance could result in many types of bacteria becoming resistant to all antibiotic medications.
 This means that doctors may eventually be unable to treat bacterial infections and that people may die from even common bacterial diseases such as strep throat, as people did before antibiotics were developed.

 "Despite the efficacy of antibiotics, there have been calls to limit their use in acne because of concerns for bacterial resistance."1

-In fact, several researchers have pointed out that antibiotic prescriptions for acne is a major source of concern, as acne is the most common condition for which dermatologists prescribe antibiotics.
+In fact, several researchers have pointed out that antibiotic prescriptions for acne are a major source of concern, as acne is the most common condition for which dermatologists prescribe antibiotics.
 Research suggests that acne patients who are treated with antibiotics not only develop antibiotic-resistant bacteria, but are also very likely to transfer these bacteria to other people.2

 For example, according to a 2015 article in Expert Review of Anti-infective Therapy, "The worldwide data suggest that the resistance is on the rise and breakpoint levels have been breached in many regions.
 The transmission of resistant strains to other patients is a major problem.
 Acne patients are considered to be reservoirs of antibiotic-resistant strains and it was shown…that 41 - 85.7% of untreated close contacts of acne patients who had received antibiotic treatment may carry EM-resistant strains.
 The resistance seems to move from the acne patients to the community."2